Ashennwitch/finpro-ssf-brankas/README.md

 - **Transistor and Buzzer:** Alarm system.

 ### Schematic and Connections
 The schematic, created using Proteus, illustrates the connections among components.
-Arduino Uno is the central microcontroller, connected to MAX7219 LED Dot Matrix, potentiometers, buttons, LEDs, LDR photoresistor, servo, and buzzer.
+Arduino Uno is the central microcontroller, connected to MAX7219 LED Dot Matrix, potentiometers, buttons, LEDs, LDR photoresistor, servo, and buzzer. **Check file .pdsprj on the master**

 ## Software Implementation
 Software development uses Assembly for Arduino operations and C for the main program.
 The workflow involves: